Benefits Of Walnuts For Skin, Hair, And Health

 Animal studies have also shown benefits in controlling breast, renal, and prostate cancers, and researchers suggest that you include walnuts in the diet to prevent cancer.19

-13. Improve Quality Of Sperm
+13. Can Improve Quality Of Sperm

 Just adding half a cup of the nuts to your diet may help your overall semen quality, improving the number of sperms with normal shape and size (sperm morphology), their movement (motility), and ability to survive (vitality).
 This is possibly because walnuts increases the levels of omega-6 fatty acids and the ALA omega-3 fatty acids in the blood which are needed for healthy semen/sperm health.20

-14. Support Brain Health
+14. Can Support Brain Health